pulumi/docs/content/blog/getting-started-with-k8s-part2/index.md

 A Service routes traffic to a logical set of Pods.
 For example, your application may deploy a web application, a data store for queued requests, and an RDBMS for customer data in separate Pods.
 A Service groups Pods using [Labels and LabelSelectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 Labels are key/value pairs that you can use to identify objects meaningfully.
 Using the example above, the web application may be labeled `tier : frontend` and the database would be labeled `tier : backend`.
 Labels aren’t unique, and objects can have the same label.
 A LabelSelector identifies a set of objects and is a way to group objects.

 Pod IPs are not exposed to traffic outside of the cluster.
-Applications require a Service to receive traffic, and by setting a ServiceSpec, they can be addressable by specifying a type in the ServiceSpec:
+Applications require a Service to receive traffic, and by setting a ServiceSpec, they can be addressable by specifying a type:

 - ClusterIP (default) -The Service is only addressable from within the cluster.
 - NodePort - The Service is available outside the cluster using <NodeIP>:<NodePort>.